ea5gvk/EA7EE-MMDVM_CM/README.md

 In this fork I will only work on the YSF2DMR branch to obtain WiresX repeaters similar functionality.
 The idea is get network functionality right into the node instead into the Network.
 I will try to enhance the code to include new functionalities:

-- Voice Beacon (done)
+- Voice Beacon (done & uploaded)
-- AMBE recording (done)
+- AMBE recording (done & uploaded)
-- AMBE dynamic compression to avoid voice distortion on Yaesu equipment (done)
+- AMBE dynamic compression to avoid voice distortion on Yaesu equipment (done & uploaded)
-- Auto connect to last dynamic TG at start (done)
+- Auto connect to last dynamic TG at start (done & uploaded)
-- Auto back to initial default TG on timeout (done)
+- Auto back to initial default TG on timeout (done & uploaded)
-- Bypass Brandmeister APRS functionality (done)
+- Bypass Brandmeister APRS functionality (done & uploaded)
 - Bypass Brandmeister two second Banning (working on it)
-- Define Icon and message of Node sent to ARPS-IS (done)
+- Define Icon and message of Node sent to ARPS-IS (done & uploaded)
-- Use GM button from Yaesu Equipment to put repeating beacon directly to APRS-IS (done)
+- Use GM button from Yaesu Equipment to put repeating beacon directly to APRS-IS (done & uploaded)
-- Display number of nodes connected to master server TG on Wires-X connect info (done)
+- Display number of nodes connected to master server TG on Wires-X connect info (done & uploaded)
 - Store WiresX SMS and Photo on Node for later retrieval (working on it)
 - Send WiresX SMS to email and Telegram and back (working on it)
 - Send WiresX Photo to email and Telegram and back (working on it)